US Attorney picks Election Day overseer to handle voting issues - NewsBreak

 South Dakota Democratic Party gets voters pumped about election

-Gabbard joins Gov. Kristi Noem against what they call ‘extreme’ federal government
+Gabbard shows support for Gov. Kristi Noem as the SD midterm draws near

 RAPID CITY, S.D.
-(KEVN) - South Dakota Republican Governor Kristi Noem held a rally Wednesday morning with now politically Independent former Hawaii Representative Tulsi Gabbard.
+(KOTA) - South Dakota Republican Gov. Kristi Noem held a rally Wednesday morning with now politically Independent former Hawaii Representative Tulsi Gabbard.
 On Wednesday morning, Tulsi Gabbard made her appearance at the Holiday Inn convention center in Rapid City alongside Noem.
-During the start of the rally,...
+During the start of the rally, Gabbard explained her decision in leaving the Democratic party, saying it was not the party she initially joined.

 Tractor-Trailer driver killed in US 212 crash on Wyo-SD state line